Trebligony/Premium-Hotel-Listing/README.md

 * google.html - sample html from Google's Neighborhood discovery and is used for reference only.

 ## Link
+* <a href="https://trebligony.github.io/Premium-Restaurants-Listing/">Premium Restaurants Listing</a>
-Due to sensitive use of Google API Key, upon users confirmation of Allow CORS, the url will be deployed.
+*  Allow CORS, the url will be deployed.